 Viscous fiber in the diet is thought to aid in blood glucose control by slowing the rates of gastric emptying, digestion, and glucose absorption (Slavin, 2008).
 Studies have declared beneficial effects of fiber in controlling both type 1 and type 2 diabetes.
 Giacco et al. revealed an evident improved glycemic control in type 1 diabetic patients following a six-month ingestion of 50 g of dietary fiber daily (Giacco et al., 2000).
-The effect of dietary fiber in controlling been established.
+The effect of dietary fiber in controlling type 2 diabetes has also long been established.
 It was reported in 1981 that high fiber intake assists with blood sugar control in type 2 diabetics and reduces insulin demand in these patients (Simpson et al., 1981).